South African Mammals

 Many of the hands-on activities require a high level of physical fitness.
 The captures will expose you to rough conditions (examples, dense trees and shrubs with thorns or spines, rocky terrain).
 You must be prepared to camp out in the lovely South African winter, be up very early, work outside, in the sun, doing physical work most of the day and into the night.
 And you will have the time of your life!

-Please contact the program director or the Study Abroad Office if you have any questions.
+Please contact the program instructor or the Study Abroad Office if you have any questions.

 Where You’ll Go